top of page

 • Want to better understand how your thinking patterns affect your mood

-We tailor CBT to your personality and needs.
-Some clients prefer a more structured approach, while others benefit from integrating CBT with other therapy modalities.
+We tailor CBT to your needs and goals.
+Some people prefer a structured approach, while others benefit from combining CBT with other therapy modalities.

 Speak with a Cognitive Behavioral Therapy Specialist in Boston

-If you are curious about whether CBT might be helpful, we are happy to talk with you.
-A therapist can answer your questions, learn more about what you are going through, and help you decide what approach feels like the right fit.
+If you’re curious whether CBT might help, we’d be glad to talk with you.
+We can answer your questions, learn more about what you’re experiencing, and help you decide whether this approach feels like the right fit.

-Neurodiverse Counseling offers Cognitive Behavioral Therapy in Boston, Cambridge, Somerville, Brookline, Newton, Arlington, Wellesley, Lexington, and throughout Massachusetts.
+Neurodiverse Counseling offers Cognitive Behavioral Therapy for adults and teens in Boston, Cambridge, Somerville, Brookline, Newton, Arlington, Wellesley, Lexington, and throughout Massachusetts.
+All therapy sessions are offered virtually through a secure telehealth platform.